telemachus/notes/socrates-companion/notes.md

 flawed and full of wish-fulfillment as the ones he criticizes earlier in the essay.

+## Chapter 2: Socratic Irony (Iakovos Vasiliou)

+Vasiliou begins by observing that when we read Plato, we inevitably and frequently ask questions like, "Is Socrates serious?"
+However, "the possibility of wondering whether Aristotle or Kant is serious does not arise; there is almost no space for that question to be intelligible."
+Vlastos argues that this shows the manifest reality of some kind of play in the case of Plato's Socrates.
+As he argues repeatedly, even if someone's final interpretation is that Socrates *is* serious, this would need to be *argued for* in the case of Socrates, and unlike (most) other philosophers.

+Vasiliou then analyzes two main types of Socratic irony.
+Conditional irony, which usually appears in Socrates' hyperbolic praise of his interlocutors, involves a suppressed protasis: Socrates wants desperately to become Euthyphro's student, *if Euthyphro knows what he claims to know about piety*.
+In these cases, Socrates inevitably denies the implied antecedent, and by implication, he denies the entire condition as well.
+(As Vasiliou points out, this is formally a fallacy, but it is in line with normal conversational implications: "I'll go to the movies with you, if I finish studying for the test" is, in normal conversations, defeated by my not finishing my studying, even if by logic this is a fallacy.)
+The other type of irony is reverse irony, which usually appears when Socrates disavows knowledge or asserts one of the Socratic paradoxes.
+In these cases, Socrates provokes his interlocutors (and Plato's readers) by being completely honest but saying something that listeners and readers are bound to find impossible.

+Vasiliou's analyses of these cases is very strong, but I have one quarrel with his case.
+I'm not convinced that he has answered a problem raised by Charles Griswold.
+Griswold notes that in many cases the audience for Socratic irony must be Plato's readers and not any character internal to the dialogues.
+If this is so, and Vasiliou seems to agree that it is---at least in some cases---then the irony belongs to Plato rather than to Socrates.
+It becomes part of Plato's communication with his readers rather than anything Socrates communicates to anyone.
+Vasiliou seems to recognize this partly, but he also wants to have it both ways.
+He argues that Plato allows Socratic irony to have an audience that Socrates never finds in the dialogues, an audience of us---Plato's readers.
+But that simply sounds to me like a roundabout way of saying something that Vasiliou is at pains to
+deny: much of the irony he covers is Platonic not Socratic.(ft.
+This issue is complex.
+Vasiliou admits initially that in some sense *all* of the irony is Platonic since he is the author of all of these words.
+However, he insists that the irony he discusses throughout also belongs in an important sense to Socrates the character.
+I don't think that he can make good on that claim, ultimately.)

 ## Chapter 7: Socratic Eudaimonism (Naomi Reshotko)

 Reshotko argues that virtue is knowledge, but this definition can only